VIDITeaching/ECS272-Fall2023/Homework3/README.md

 Some design considerations to make before crafting your animated transitions:

 * Maintain valid data graphics during transitions.
-  * Avoid uninformative animation, and considering the relation between axes and the data marks during transitions
+  * Avoid uninformative animation, and consider the relation between axes and the data marks during transitions
 * Use consistent semantic-syntactic mappings.
   * To aid understanding, similar semantic operators should have suitably similar transitions across different types of data graphics.
 For example, the filtering of items in and out of the display could be standardized across graphic types.
 That is if in one view you apply a fade animation to filter items out other views that also filter in and out items also fade them in and out.
 Consistency is key.
 * Respect semantic correspondence.